Home Topics Memorials Miscellany Transcripts References Family History Glossary Latest Beeston Blog About us Site Search

 Boots empty shop The Council acquired most of the property in 1963 and 1964 and immediately set about clearing the most of the land, essentially the whole of Chapel Street and much of the west side of Station Road, to the rear of the property on the south side of the Square, For the time being the properties in The Square - those that we have been exploring on this page and those at the top of Church Street, although acquired at much the same time, were left standing although the long-standing owners and tenants moved out as they sold-up, some re-locating elsewhere in Beeston.
 During that time, the Council let these properties to temporary tenants before final demolition and rebuilding got underway around 1969.
 Photographs taken during that time may be seen here

 The Boots building was sold to the Council in August 1963 and the company opened a new store at the location it still occupies on the High Road nearly opposite the top of Acacia Walk.
 This new location was part of the retail development which had then recently taken place on the site of the Palace Cinema and the Conservative Club.
 At that time, the cinema closed and the Conservative Club relocated to new premises on Acacia Walk 94.
-The stylish Boots building in the Square, stripped of its corporate identity (see right) was let temporarily as a domestic appliance outlet (see above left).
+The stylish Boots building in the Square, stripped of its corporate identity (see right) was let temporarily as Alex Owen's domestic appliance outlet (see above left).
 In the picture it was offering 'factory re-conditioned washing machines' for £7.

 Frederick Doar sold his premises to the Council in June 1963 and, for a time, the business re-opened on the opposite side of the Square at 13 High Road.
 The vacated property was let by the Council to Trevor Nelson, a well-known local second-hand furniture dealer, for one year from December 1963.
 This was the situation at the time of the photograph which appears on the previous page.